SoftUni-Internal/interactive-content/EN/07-Applications-Routing/01-Routing-Basics.md

 # Routing Basics

 [slide]
-# Multi\-Page Applications
+# Multi Page Applications

-The multi\-page applications reload the entire page when a user interacts with the app.
+The multi page applications reload the entire page when a user interacts with the app.

 Also, the data is exchanged when a new page is **requested**.